taylorpaisie/intro-to-git-training/lessons/05_branching_prs.md

 By the end of this lesson, you will be able to:
 - Create and switch branches
 - Make commits on a feature branch
-- Push a branch to GitHub
+- Push a branch to GitLab
-- Open a pull request and understand the review/merge flow
+- Open a merge request and understand the review/merge flow

 ---